A new method for estimation and model selection: $\rho$-estimation: Estimation on a model

-there exists a universal constant $C_0$ such that
+There exists a universal constant $C_0$ such that

-Hence
+hence

-\end{prop} It then follows that if the class $\mathscr{F}^{S}({\bf s},\overline{\bf s},y)$ satisfies the assumptions of the proposition for all ${\bf s}$, $\overline{\bf s}$ in $\LL_0$ and $y>0$, the function $D^{S}(\gs,\overline \gs)$ can be bounded uniformly on $\LL_0\times\LL_0$ via (\ref{B21}) hence $\overline{D}^S$ as well.
-It happens that an inequality such as~\eref{vap0} is typically satisfied for VC-subgraph classes $\FF^S$.
+\end{prop} It happens that an inequality such as~\eref{vap0} is typically satisfied for VC-subgraph classes $\FF^S$.
 In order to avoid a long digression, we differ the relevant definitions, properties and proofs about VC-subgraph classes to Section~\ref{S}.
 At this stage, it is sufficient to recall that the index $\overline{V}$ of a VC-subgraph class is a positive integer.
-Our main result about models $\overline{S}$ which are VC-subgraph classes is as follows. \begin{thm} If $\overline{S}$, viewed as a set of real-valued functions on $\overline{\X}$ as defined by (\ref{Eq-Xbar}), is VC-subgraph with index $\overline V$, then for all countable and dense subsets $S$ of $\overline S$,
+Our main result about models $\overline{S}$ which are VC-subgraph classes is as follows. \begin{thm} If $\overline{S}$, viewed as a set of real-valued functions on $\overline{\X}$ as defined by (\ref{Eq-Xbar}), is VC-subgraph with index $\overline V$, then for all countable, identifiable and dense subsets $S$ of $\overline S$,

 for some universal constant $C$.
 Consequently, any $\rho$-estimator $\widehat{\gs}$ based on such an $S$ satisfies, whatever $\gs\in\LL_{0}$,

 and

 for some universal constants $C',\,C''>0$.
 If $\X_{i}= \X$ for all $i$ and $\overline{S}$ is of the form $\{\gt=(t,\ldots,t), t\in\Theta\}$ for a set $\Theta$ of real valued functions on $\X$ which is VC-subgraph with index $\overline V$, the previous bound still holds. \end{thm} \begin{proof} Let $S$ be any countable subset of $\overline{S}$.
 Then it is VC-subgraph with index not larger than $\overline V$.
 Since for all $\gs$ and $\overline \gs$ in $\LL_{0}$ and $y>0$, $\Y\subset\left\{\left.\psi\left(\sqrt{{\bf t}/\overline{\bf s}}\right)\,\right|\,{\bf t}\in S\right\}$, it follows from $(vii)$ of Proposition~\ref{perm} that $\Y$ is VC-subgraph with index not larger than $\overline{V}$.
 Then, by (\ref{Eq-h(x)}) below, there exists a universal constant $A$ such that, for all $\gs,\overline \gs\in\LL_{0}$, $y,z>0$ and any probability $Q$ on $\overline\X$,